-An academic appeal is defined as a formal questioning of a decision on an academic matter made by the responsible academic body. (e.g. boards of examiners, transfer and confirmation decisions etc.), on grounds such as procedural error or evidence of bias.
+An academic appeal is an appeal against the decision of an academic body (e.g. boards of examiners, transfer and confirmation decisions etc.), on grounds such as procedural error or evidence of bias.
 There is no right of appeal against academic judgement.